meixinzhang/expression-recognizer/README.md

 Facial Expression Recognition
 ==============================

-We are exploring different models to accuratly identify facial expressions from photos.
+We are exploring different models to accurately identify facial expressions from photos.
-This repo stores the scripts that implement KNN and CNN to extract facial expression from photos.
+This repo stores the scripts that implement KNN and CNN to extract facial expressions from photos.

 All of the models in this repo are trained, validated, and testing using images and category from the Kaggle Challenge, [Challenges in Representation Learning: Facial Expression Recognition Challenge](https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge)
  - More relevant datasets can be found [here](./references/dataSource.md)